esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ All ValueObjects must implement `nitrox.dlc.domain.types.ValueObject` (except of Enums, see below).
++ All ValueObjects must implement `io.domainlifecycles.domain.types.ValueObject` (except of Enums, see below).
 + ValueObjects should be immutable, so we suggest declaring all internal properties `final` (or using Lomboks `@Value`).
 + References to Aggregates or Entities should never be a direct Java object reference, instead we suggest using references by id (as described in Vaughn Vernon's Red Book).
 + We suggest to take care of appropriate `equals` and `hashCode` implementations.
-If ValueObjects are implemented as regular Java classes using NitroX' `nitrox.dlc.domain.types.base.ValueObjectBase` or as Java records, automatically correct `equals` and `hashCode` will be provided.
+If ValueObjects are implemented as regular Java classes using NitroX' `base.io.domainlifecycles.domain.types.ValueObjectBase` or as Java records, automatically correct `equals` and `hashCode` will be provided.
 + Since Java 17, we suggest that ValueObjects should be declared as Java records (`java.lang.Record`).
-+ ValueObjects, that are expressed as Java Enums must not implement `nitrox.dlc.domain.types.ValueObject` (even though from a DDD Building Block perspective they fulfill all required characteristics of a ValueObject).
++ ValueObjects, that are expressed as Java Enums must not implement `io.domainlifecycles.domain.types.ValueObject` (even though from a DDD Building Block perspective they fulfill all required characteristics of a ValueObject).
 + We encourage the programmer to put as much logic as possible into methods declared inside a ValueObject.